aam229/local-dependencies/README.md

  - **watch-local-dependencies** : Install the local dependencies and watch them for changes.
 When a change is detected in one of the dependency, it is reinstalled into your project.

 > In order for `configure-local-dependencies` to work, the dependencies should be part of your project's `package.json`.

+> If your local dependency defines a `prepublish` script, its dependencies are installed and `npm run prepublish` is executed before copying the content into your root project.

 Your project can use the commands defined by the `local-dependencies` module in its own `package.json` scripts to be easily used by other developers: